Argungu Fishing Festival: Competition

 On the final day of the festival, a competition is held in which thousands of men line up along the river and at the sound of a gunshot, all of them jump into the river and have an hour to catch the largest fish.
 The winner can take home as much as $7,500 US dollars.
 Competitors are only allowed to use traditional fishing tools and many prefer to catch fish entirely by hand (a practice also popular elsewhere and known as "noodling") to demonstrate their prowess.

-Purpose.
-The festival has many purposes which include: fishing, promoting unity, fun, and entertainment.

 2020 Argungu Fishing Festival

-In the 2020 Argungu Fishing Festival, the individual who caught the biggest fish weighing about 78 kilograms was awarded N10 million, two new cars and two Hajj seats, second position, and third positions were also awarded.
+In the 2020 Argungu Fishing Festival, the individual who caught the biggest fish weighing about 78 kilograms was awarded N10 million, two new cars and two seats for a Hajj trip.
+Second place and third place prizes were also awarded.
 Over 50,000 fishermen participated in the annual festival held in Kebbi State and the winners were graded based on the weight of the fish caught.
 The President of Nigeria, Muhammadu Buhari visited the 2020 Argungu Fishing Festival The festival in 2020 was the 60th edition after 10 years of being on hold according to the governor of the state Abubakar Bagudu.
+In addition, one of the festival's goals is to enrich community unity and encourage local fish farmers.